cerebrl/forgerock-sample-web-react/README.md

 Note: The sample app currently supports the following callbacks only:

 - NameCallback
+- PasswordCallback
+- ChoiceCallback
 - ValidatedCreateUsernameCallback
+- ValidatedCreatePasswordCallback
 - StringAttributeInputCallback
+- BooleanAttributeInputCallback
-- PasswordCallback
+- KbaCreateCallback
-- ValidatedCreatePasswordCallback
+- TermsAndConditionsCallback

 ### Configure Your `.env` File

-Change the name of `template.env` to `.env` and replace the bracketed values (e.g. `<helper-text>`) with your values.
+Change the name of `template.env` to `.env` and replace the bracketed values (e.g. `<<<helper-text>>>`) with your values.

 ### Installing Dependencies and Run Build